sean-codes/cs-engine/README.md

       </html>

 # Loading Sprites
-Sprites are stored in the _sprites folder and automatically loaded by the load.php.

-The file name is used to define properties of the sprite

-    [spr_name]-[frames]-[width]-[height]-[x-origin]-[y-origin].png

-This will be loaded:

-     cs.sprite.add('spr-1-32-48-0-0','path/spre-1-32-48-0-0.png')

-This image will now be usable:
+Create a folder to hold your sprites or load them from the root directory!

+      cs.sprite.load('sprites/spr_player', options)
+      //Example options none are required!
+      options = {
+         frames: [how many frame sin sprite],
+         width: [frame width],
+         height: [frame height],
+         xoff: [drawing xoffset],
+         yoff: [drawing yoffset]
+      }

+Now you can call the draw function!

-     cs.draw.sprite('spr', x, y, frame);
+     cs.draw.sprite('spr', x, y, [Current Frame or -1 to loop frames]);

-Use -1 as the frame argument to animate the sprite.

 # Objects
-Objects are stored in the _objects folder.
-To create a new object create a new js file in the _objects folder.
-The files in this folders will be loaded by the load.php at runtime.
+Objects can be stored in an objects folder.
+To create a new object create a new js file and include in your index.html

     <script src="cscript/_objects/obj_something.js?"></script>

 Inside the new js file you will need to create the object by using:

-    cs.obj.create(name, createFunction, stepFunction)
+    cs.objects['theobjname'] = {
+       create: function(){},
+       step: function(){
+          //Do something maybe draw sprite!
+       }
+    }

-Copy this into your new js file and change the 'obj_name' string to the name of your object.
+More Help: Copy this into your new js file and change the 'obj_name' string to the name of your object.

     cs.objects['obj_name'] = {
         create: function(){